India’s CRED in talks to raise $200 million at $2 billion valuation – TechCrunch

 CRED, founded by Kunal Shah, has become one of the most talked-about startups in India, in part because of the pace at which its valuation has soared.

-Backed by high-profile investors including DST Global, Sequoia Capital India, Tiger Global, Ribbit Capital, and General Catalyst, CRED was valued at $806 million when it closed its Series C round in January this year and $450 million in August 2019.
+Backed by high-profile investors including DST Global, Sequoia Capital India, Tiger Global, Ribbit Capital and General Catalyst, CRED was valued at $806 million when it closed its Series C round in January this year and $450 million in August 2019.
 (TechCrunch also scooped the Series C round of CRED.)

-If the new deal goes through, CRED will be the fastest startup in the world’s second largest internet market to attain a $2 billion valuation.
+If the new deal goes through, CRED will be the fastest startup in the world’s second-largest internet market to attain a $2 billion valuation.
 Prior to the upcoming Series D round, CRED had raised about $228 million.

 Reached by TechCrunch early last week, CRED declined to comment.
 Sequoia Capital India didn’t immediately respond to a request for comment.

-The Indian startup operates an eponymous app that rewards customers for paying their credit card bills on time and offers deals from online brands such as Starbucks, Nykaa, and Vahdam Teas.
-It had over 5.9 million customers as of January — or about 20% of the credit card holder population in the country.
+The Indian startup operates an eponymous app that rewards customers for paying their credit card bills on time and offers deals from online brands such as Starbucks, Nykaa and Vahdam Teas.
+It had more than 5.9 million customers as of January — or about 20% of the credit card holder population in the country.

-The startup, unlike most others in India, doesn’t focus on the usual TAM of India — hundreds of millions of users of the world’s second most populated nation — and instead caters to some of the most premium audiences.
+The startup, unlike most others in India, doesn’t focus on the usual TAM of India — hundreds of millions of users of the world’s second-most populated nation — and instead caters to some of the most premium audiences.

 “India has 57 million credit cards (vs 830 million debit cards) [that] largely serves the high-end market.
 The credit card industry is largely concentrated with the top 4 banks (HDFC, SBI, ICICI and Axis) controlling about 70% of the total market.
 This space is extremely profitable for these banks – as evident from the SBI Cards IPO,” analysts at Bank of America wrote in a recent report to clients.